Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 “I don’t understand this story upon your wings,” I said, rubbing my forehead in frustration.
 “Why is it always a struggle with the Shadow?
 Why must we push back at all when the ending is already written and as inevitable as the sun setting?
 We put people in positions of power, hoping and praying that they will show us the best version of themselves they can and it seems that they fail in this endeavor more often than not.
 Why do we keep doing this to ourselves?”

 “Eternity has no end and the patterns of the Creator reveal themselves to us again and again not to fill us with despair at their cycle, but to give us another opportunity to embody our best selves while facing our own shadows and imperfections,” said the High Priestess.
-“You read a story about a cycle of being, spiritual evolution, a fall from the heights, and then being again.
+“You read a story about a cycle of being, spiritual evolution, a fall from grace, and then being again.
 The Inner Child knew you had forgotten this universal truth.
 She knew and that is why she hid in my shadow so that you could remember.”

 “I have forgotten nothing,” I said in anger at my feeling of helplessness in the hands of Fate.
 “I survived the Mother’s shadow, didn’t I?”